shredthaGNAR/stars/README.md

 * [GPortfolio/GPortfolio](https://github.com/GPortfolio/GPortfolio): Creating an automatic portfolio based on Github profile
 * [giosilvi/GPT-Prompter](https://github.com/giosilvi/GPT-Prompter): Browser extension to get a fast prompt (of the selected text) for OpenAI`s GPT-3, GPT-4 & ChatGPT API .
 Available in the Chrome web store and Firefox browser add-ons
 * [nicolaballotta/gpt3-wordpress-post-generator](https://github.com/nicolaballotta/gpt3-wordpress-post-generator): A simple cli to generate WordPress posts using Gpt3 starting from a topic.
+* [nomic-ai/gpt4all](https://github.com/nomic-ai/gpt4all): GPT4All: Chat with Local LLMs on Any Device
 * [xtekky/gpt4free](https://github.com/xtekky/gpt4free): The official gpt4free repository | various collection of powerful language models
 * [tg12/gpt_jailbreak_status](https://github.com/tg12/gpt_jailbreak_status): This is a repository that aims to provide updates on the status of jailbreaking the OpenAI GPT language model.
 * [zenangst/Gray](https://github.com/zenangst/Gray):  :first_quarter_moon: Tailor your macOS Mojave experience